commschamp/commschamp.github.io/_includes/home.md

 - Sending and receiving messages to/from the tested system using various I/O links and additional transport protocols.

 - Visualizing protocol messages.

 - Decoding protocol messages from external raw data.

 - Observing the exchange of protocol messages between nodes using "proxy" mode.

-Even if the protocol itself is implemented without the usage of the **CommsChampion Ecosystem**, with relatively little effort in defining the protocol using [CommsDSL](https://github.com/commschamp/CommsDSL-Specification) schema and then using the provided code generators, [CommsChampion Tools](https://github.com/commschamp/cc_tools_qt) offer robust protocol debugging and analysis capabilities.
+Even if the **CommsChampion Ecosystem** is not used to implement the required protocol messages, with relatively little effort of defining the protocol in terms of [CommsDSL](https://github.com/commschamp/CommsDSL-Specification) schema and then using the provided code generators, the [CommsChampion Tools](https://github.com/commschamp/cc_tools_qt) can become robust and valuable internal instrument of the defined protocol debugging.

 # Where to Start
 At first, it is highly recommended to read through the